johncrimmins/Drum-Kit/README.md

 # Drum-Kit

-# Credit goes to Wes Bos for the tutorial for this build.
+All credit goes to Wes Bos for the tutorial for this build.